wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-25-a-hackers-guide-to-git.markdown

 If we draw the blobs (in green) as well as the tree objects (in blue), we end up with a diagram that looks a lot like our directory structure.

-{% image src: /assets/tree-graph.png alt: "Git tree graph" %}
+{% image path: assets/tree-graph.png alt: "Git tree graph" %}

 Notice how given the root tree object, we can recurse through every tree object to figure out the state of the entire working tree.
 The root tree object, therefore, is essentially a snapshot of your repository at a given time.
 Usually when Git refers to "the tree", it is referring to the root tree object.